University of Texas School of Public Health Policies and Procedures

 Student Grade Appeal Procedures

 Step 1.
 A written petition must be submitted by the student to the course instructor.
-This petition should contain the (a) name of the student; (b) course; (c) the grade which is being challenged; (d) dates the student received the grade; (e) name of faculty member/s involved; (f) dates the student met with the faculty; (g) student’s reason for grieving the grade and a brief statement of the student’s concerns; and (h) evidence of how the grade was awarded arbitrarily, capriciously, or prejudicially.
+This petition should contain (a) the name of the student; (b) the course; (c) the grade which is being challenged; (d) the dates the student received grade; (e) name of faculty member/s involved; (f) dates student met with the faculty; (g) student’s reason for grieving the grade and a brief statement of the student’s concerns; and (h) evidence of how the grade was awarded arbitrarily, capriciously, or prejudicially.
 The student should retain a copy of the documents submitted for their records.
 Within seven business days (unless special circumstances, such as progression in the program, require more rapid action), the faculty will respond to the student in writing with a decision.
 For the purpose of this grade appeals process, business days are established by the University.
 If the course instructor does not resolve the student's concern, the grievance moves to Step 2.

 Step 2.
 A written petition must be submitted by the student to the course instructor’s department chair.
-This petition should contain the (a) name of the student; (b) the course; (c) grade which is being challenged; (d) dates the student received grade; (e) name of faculty member/s involved; (f) dates student met with the faculty; (g) student’s reason for grieving the grade and a brief statement of the student’s concerns; and (h) evidence of how the grade was awarded arbitrarily, capriciously, or prejudicially.
+This petition should contain (a) the name of the student; (b) the course; (c) the grade which is being challenged; (d) the dates the student received grade; (e) name of faculty member/s involved; (f) dates student met with the faculty; (g) student’s reason for grieving the grade and a brief statement of the student’s concerns; and (h) evidence of how the grade was awarded arbitrarily, capriciously, or prejudicially.
 The student should retain a copy of the documents submitted for their records.
 Within seven business days (unless there are special circumstances, such as progression in the program, which require more rapid action), the department chair will respond to the student in writing with a decision.
 For the purpose of this grade appeals process, business days are established by the University.
 The decision of the department chair is final.

 Student Academic Grievance Procedures